solcloud/Counter-Strike/www/resources/font/README.md

 # Acknowledgement

-Thanks original authors for providing these awesome images for free!
+Thanks original authors for providing these awesome fonts for free!

 If you find file here that violence license, please open issue.